vatpac-technology/pilot-procedures/docs/meteorology/aviationmet.md

 | Overcast (OVC) | **8**/8 of the sky obscured |

 !!! tip
-    [VFR navigation](../navigation/vfrnavigation.md) is considered impractical with more than 4 oktas of cloud coverage.
+    [VFR navigation](../navigation/vfrnavigation.md) is considered impractical above more than 4 oktas of cloud coverage.

 Area forecasts may describe the frequency of cumulonimbus clouds using the following scale: